Lagrangian mechanics on centered semi-direct product: Introduction

 \begin{proposition} The functor ``$T_x$'' is a group homomorphism from $\Iso(x)$ to $\GL( T_x M)$. \end{proposition} \begin{proof} Clearly $\Iso(x)$ and $\GL(T_xM)$ are both Lie groups.
 Let $\varphi, \psi \in \Iso(x)$.
 Then $T_x \varphi \circ T_x \psi = T_x( \varphi \circ \psi)$. \end{proof}

 This observation has implications for computation for the following reason: By definition, $T_x \varphi$ approximates $\varphi$ in a neighborhood of $x \in M$.
 Thus, if one desired to model a continuum with activity at $x$, then $T_x \varphi$ carries some of the crucial data to do this task.
-In particular, this is computationally tractable as the dimension of $\GL(T_x M)$ is equal to $\dim(M)^2$.
-If $\dim(M) = n$ then $\GL( T_xM) \equiv \GL(n)$ is a Lie group of dimension $n^2$.
+In particular, this is computationally tractable as the dimension of $\GL(T_x M)$ is equal to $(\dim M)^2$.

 However, the group $\GL(n)$ only captures the linearization of a diffeomorphism.
-If we desire to capture some of the nonlinearity then we might consider looking into the second jet of these diffeomorphisms (see figure \ref{fig:jets}).
+If we desire to capture some of the nonlinearity then we might consider looking into the second jet of these diffeomorphisms.
 We can do so by considering the functor $TT_x$.
 Let $\varphi \in \Iso(x)$ so that $TT_x \varphi$ is a map from $T(T_xM)$ to $T(T_xM)$.
 However, $T_xM$ is a vector-space so that $T(T_xM) \approx T_x M \times T_xM$.
 The second component represents the vertical component and the isomorphism between $TT_xM$ and $T_x M \times T_xM$ is given by the vertical lift

 We can therefore represent $TT_x \varphi$ as $(T_x \varphi, A_{\varphi})$ where $A_{\varphi}: T_x M \times T_xM \to T_xM$ is the symmetric $(1,2)$ tensor